 6. Ulysses S. Grant (1869-1877)

-Mr. Grant encouraged passage of the 15th amendment and signed the Civil Rights Acts of 1870 and 1875 guaranteeing the protection of voting rights and equal rights to African-Americans.
-Mr. Grant has many failures as president.
-He presided over the Panic of 1873, which caused the country to fall into deep recession.
-Mr. Grant's administration was also shrouded in scandal and corruption.
-Mr. Grant was the first president to have both of his parents alive to witness him become president.
-He is only one of the three presidents who graduated from a military academy.
+Ulysses S. Grant encouraged passage of the 15th amendment and signed the Civil Rights Acts of 1870 and 1875 guaranteeing the protection of voting rights and equal rights to African-Americans.
+Grant also presided over the Panic of 1873, which caused the country to fall into deep recession.

 5. Andrew Jackson (1829-1837)

-Mr. Jackson is the forefather of the modern Democratic party.
-Mr. Jackson also strengthened the power of the presidency and was the first and only president to pay off the entire national debt.
+Andrew Jackson is the forefather of the modern Democratic party.
+Jackson also strengthened the power of the presidency and was the first and only president to pay off the entire national debt.
 He also negotiated an exchange of shipping rights with the British West Indies in 1830.
-Mr. Jackson did violate the Supreme Court's ruling and went ahead with the Indian Removal Act, which forcibly removed many Indian tribes from their homes and resulted in the Trail of Tears.
+Mr. Jackson did violate the Supreme Court's ruling and went ahead with the Indian Removal Act, which forcibly removed many Native American peoples from their homes and resulted in the Trail of Tears.
 Mr. Jackson was the first target of the first attempted presidential assassination.
 Both of the assassin's guns misfired, and Jackson then beat him with a cane.
 He is also the only president to have been a former prisoner of war.